 To save time and expense please come prepared with your own appropriate plastic bag.
 However, plastic bags can be purchased in the airport.

-If you forget to bring your own, plastic bags are available at a cost of £1 per bag.
+If you forget to bring your own, plastic bags are available to purchase at a cost of £1 per bag.
 Plastic bag dispensing machines are located prior to security in the terminal and in the security search area.

 Only carry what you need for the trip.
 Wet wipes and powdered baby food are fine, but the following items will be subject to a liquid screening process: